ConnorAustin/SuitcaseHero/README.md

 Have you ever missed the highs and lows of playing on a claw machine?
 This is the game for you!

-Play as Mr. Hand who wants to pack his suitcase with essential tomatoes and pencils!
+Play as Henry the Hand who wants to pack his suitcase with essential tomatoes and pencils!
 ## </Sales pitch>

 ![alt-text](https://github.com/ConnorAustin/SuitcaseHero/raw/master/gameplay.gif "Gameplay gif")